+The TRX pike is a challenging core and upper body movement.
 Adjust the TRX straps so that they hang down to the middle of your calves.
 Start in a plank position with your feet hooked into the loops, toes facing the ground, and hands planted under your shoulders.
 Be sure to keep your body in a straight line from your head to your heels.

-Bring your legs toward your chest by lifting your hips up to the ceiling, keeping your legs straight.
+Execute the TRX pike by bringing your legs toward your chest by lifting your hips up to the ceiling, keeping your legs straight.
 Once you end up in an upside-down “V”, hold for a second, then slowly bring your hips back down to starting position.

 2. Side Planks